 This is something I had to deal with when writing a RenderMan exporter for 3DS Max.
-Back on those days I did a lot of “juggling” to make things work.
-For instance when I got the transformation of an object in the form [x,z,y], I would shift the elements to [x,y,z].
+Back in those days, I did a lot of "juggling" to make things work.
+For instance, when I got the transformation of an object in the form [x,z,y], I would shift the elements to [x,y,z].
 This might seem easy but once rotations, and position of vertices had to be exported, the code got a lot uglier.

 - We then multiply the objects matrix by its inverse matrix to get rid of the double transformation and move the points back to their original location.
 Now you will see that the transformations are back to the identity.

 # Capture object to an easier variable p = bpy.data.objects['Plane'] # Get the matrix and the inverse matrix m = p.matrix_world mi = m.inverted() # Apply the matrix to every point in the mesh. # This will apply a "double" transformation # to the whole mesh for i in p.data.vertices: i.co = m * i.co # Multiply the object matrix by the inverse, # officially setting the xform of the object # to the identity and getting rid of the # double transformation p.matrix_world *= mi

 but wait a minute, the pivot point of the object is no longer where it was, let's take a look at how we can change the pivot point.

 To center the pivot point to an object we need to follow the following steps:

 - Get the center of the object's bounding box in world space (cworld)

 - Find the position cworld in relation to the pivot point of the object (cwToPiv)